 Getting a divorce in California is not easy for everyone involved, it's a tedious process, and sometimes it can also be expensive.
 Under the right circumstances, you can get a divorce for FREE in California (without getting a lawyer involved).

 Requirements To Get a Divorce for FREE in California

 To be able to get a divorce without a divorce attorney you must:

 Be in mutual agreement about asset division and debts.

-Be in mutual agreement about child custody and child support
+Be in mutual agreement about child custody, child support and alimony.

 A divorce in California is “uncontested” when both parties work to settle their differences by way of a written agreement.

 In other words, if both of you amicably agree on who gets what, and in the overall terms of your divorce then you can follow these simple steps to get a divorce in California without incurring in additional legal costs.